maxbre/git_how_to/git_how_to.md

 # LCA of a GIT file

 ****

 ![LCA](./LCA_files_crop.png)

+**untracked**: a new file not present in the previous snapshot (commit)

+**tracked**: a file ready to be included in the snapshot (commit)

+the need of such a distinction for the file status (tracked vs. untracked) is a "safe rule" to avoid committing in the snapshot files that were not intended to be included (with the term snapshot it is here intended a certain "picture" of some file configuration of a given repository)

-figure freely inspired by: *"Pro Git"*  by Scott Chacon
+the figure is freely inspired by: *"Pro Git"*  by Scott Chacon

 *****